 Once you’ve completely drained your Keurig, you may want to start cleaning it with vinegar to help remove excess mineral buildup before any remaining moisture settles and dries inside.

-Did you enjoy this guide?
-Let us know in the comments with your successes and any tips you might have for others who are planning on draining their Keurig coffee makers.
+Share with us about your successes and any tips you might have for others who are planning on draining their Keurig coffee makers.